 Robertsons Point Lighthouse

-Robertson point lighthouse can’t be missed as it sits literally in the middle of Sydney harbor, you also pass it on most ferries that head north.
+Robertson point lighthouse can’t be missed as it sits literally in the middle of Sydney harbour, you also pass it on most ferries that head north.
 This is also surprisingly known as a secret lighthouse as not a lot of people know how to get here, but secret no more because I am your magic person connecting you!!
 This lighthouse is situated at the tip of Cremorne point which is a short walk through Cremorne reserve which is situated at the tail end of Cremorne rd, someone obviously loved that name lol!
 Some incredible pictures can be taken of Sydney Harbor from this amazing location and with the lighthouse too! you’ll have everyone asking where this is.

 Bradleys Head Amphitheatre

 This place is ICONIC! no doubt you would have seen pictures but probably don’t know where it is.
-The terraced amphitheater offers views across Sydney bay and is situated on the outskirts of the national park, making for very picturesque scenes.
+The terraced amphitheatre offers views across Sydney bay and is situated on the outskirts of the national park, making for very picturesque scenes.
 This is also a popular location for weddings because the views and images are just to for from this location.
 Situated in Sydney’s north shore in Mosman, take Bradleys head rd and this will bring you to where you need to be.

 Taronga Zoo Wharf/ Taronga Zoo